 Students may challenge for credit only in Grade 10, 11 or 12 courses developed from a provincial curriculum policy document.
-Students may obtain a maximum of four credits through the challenge process and no more than \underline{two} credits in one subject area.
+Students may obtain a maximum of four credits through the challenge process and no more than two credits in one subject area.

-A student is eligible to challenge credits that have not been completed or attempted through previous enrolment in the past four years and will only be granted one opportunity to challenge for a specific course.
+A student is eligible to challenge credits that have not been completed or attempted through previous enrolment in the past four years.
 A student may challenge a Grade 10, 11 or 12 courses regardless of their current grade.